adamsoliev/Ganymede/compiler/README.md

 - Type checking

 ## Intermediate Representation
+[LLVM IR](https://llvm.org/docs/LangRef.html).
+LLVM IR is a SSA based language that can represent 'all' modern high-level language constructs cleanly.
+It follows 'three address code' form and, hence, maps nicely to RISC-V assembly.

 ## Optimizers
-Each optimizer (pass) takes in IR and returns optimized IR
+Each optimization pass takes in IR and returns optimized IR

 ## Code Generator
-My initial plan is to target RV32I.
-Noteworthy things at this stage are register allocation, instruction selection and sequencing.
+Ideally, I would like this part to consist of 3 stages:
+- instruction selection
+- register allocation
+- sequencing
+Currently, however, the compiler directly maps IR to RISC-V assembly, essentially generating template-like code.